James Edward Ignatius Masterson

-Major James Edward Ignatius Masterson VC (20 June 1862 – 24 December 1935) was an Irish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Major James Edward Ignatius Masterson VC (20 June 1862 – 24 December 1935) was an Irish recipient of the Victoria Cross.

+He was born into a military family, enlisted in the ranks in 1881, was commissioned ten years later, and served for a further twenty one years, retiring with the field rank of Major in 1912.
+He reenlisted in 1914, but failed his medical for overseas service, so was employed in an administrative capacity on the Embarkation & Transport staff, for the duration of the First World War.

+Whilst he was of Irish descent, it was purely circumstantial that his father was posted to Ireland at the time of his birth.
+His father, born in Portsmouth, returned to his home town in his latter years, and Masterson latterly resided in Waterlooville for over 30 years.

 Early career

+He was born the son of Elizabeth Christina nee Lawlor and her husband Thomas, in the fourth year since their marriage in Aldershot Garrison.
+Thomas was a soldier of the 2nd Battalion, 21st Foot, who served from 1850 to 1872.
+At the time of his birth, his father's battalion was stationed at Birr Barracks.
+During this time, the family lived in Ireland, India and Burma.
+His father became quartermaster for the 3rd Militia Battalion on 1 April 1878, and the family resided at Hounslow Barracks at the time of the 1881 census.

-Masterson entered the Royal Irish Fusiliers in 1881, and served in the 1882 Anglo-Egyptian War, including the Battle of Tel-el-Kebir.
-He was commissioned a second lieutenant in the Devonshire Regiment on 15 July 1891, served in Burma from 1891 to 1892, and was promoted to lieutenant on 16 April 1895.
+Masterson enlisted at Aldershot in the Royal Irish Fusiliers on 25 August 1881, and served in the 1882 Anglo-Egyptian War, including the Battle of Tel-el-Kebir.

+He was commissioned a second lieutenant in the Devonshire Regiment on 15 July 1891, served from 1891 to 1892 in operations to pacify Burma, and was promoted to lieutenant on 16 April 1895.
 From 1897 to 1898 he served with the 1st battalion of his regiment in the Tirah Campaign in the North-West Frontier of India under Sir William Lockhart.

 Second Boer War

 The Second Boer War broke out in South Africa in October 1899, and the British government soon realized they would need more troops.
 Masterson arrived in late 1899 with the 1st battalion of his regiment, and were involved in the Relief of Ladysmith.